 3. The absent-minded driver:

-While the two above types of driver are suitable for short-distanced delivery, there is a kind of driver who can stay focused for a 4-8 hour course, and because of that, he might not take other inconsiderable details into account.
+While the two above types of drivers are suitable for short-distanced delivery, there is a kind of driver who can stay focused for a 4-8 hour course, and because of that, he might not take other inconsiderable details into account.
 We can call him the absent-minded driver.
-His concentration is molded by hours sitting behind the wheel, watching nothing but the same landscape for hundreds of mile.
-He can keeps himself awake for the drive without a break until the delivery is completed.
+His concentration is molded by hours sitting behind the wheel, watching nothing but the same landscape for hundreds of miles.
+He can keep himself awake for the drive without a break until the delivery is completed.

 Having such an ability, the absent-minded driver is trained to be most suitable for long-haul delivery.
-He does not have to spare his stamina to take care of over detailed requirements and different rigors.
-As such, distribution delivery would be a nightmare to this driver.
+He does not have to spare his stamina to take care of over-detailed requirements and different rigors.
+As such, distribution delivery would be a nightmare for this driver.
 He has to keep an eye on many things and even unspoken rules to maintain a smooth delivery.
 It stops him from doing what he is best at, which is attention to driving itself.

 4. The tech-savvy driver:

-His flexibility and adaptability allows him to fit well in e-commerce business which deliveries require much usage of smart devices to digitize and optimize the transportation process.
-The tech-savvy driver would be least suitable for long-haul delivery because his technical knowledge does not have chances to be used due to small number of deliveries taken place.
+His flexibility and adaptability allow him to fit well in an e-commerce business in which deliveries require much usage of smart devices to digitize and optimize the transportation process.
+The tech-savvy driver would be least suitable for long-haul delivery because his technical knowledge does not have chances to be used due to a small number of deliveries taken place.
 He also has to suffer from exhausting and lengthy driving course that not all drivers get used to.